 There are many treatment options for IC, but none are proven to be helpful in all patients.
 Therapies vary by the risk of adverse reactions and the invasiveness of the treatment.
 In general, the least invasive therapy is chosen as a first-line therapy.
-If the symptoms persist, this therapy is discontinued and another therapy is started.
+If the symptoms persist, this therapy is discontinued, and another therapy is started.
 If the symptoms are severe, it may be necessary to proceed rapidly to more aggressive therapies5.

 - Application of local heat or cold over the bladder or perineum

-- Oral medications:
+- Oral medications

 There is little evidence to suggest that this therapy is effective.
 This therapy should only be administered by experienced professionals.

-- Bladder Botox: This treatment may cause urinary retention.
-It is not approved by the FDA for treatment of IC.
-Symptom relief lasts up to six months.
+- Unapproved by the FDA for treatment of IC; symptom relief lasts up to six months

-- It has limited use due to potential adverse side effects such as kidney toxicity, elevated blood pressure, immunosuppression, hair growth, muscle pain, and others.
+- It has limited use due to potential adverse side effects such as kidney toxicity, elevated blood pressure, immunosuppression, hair growth, muscle pain, and others

 This is a surgical procedure and the treatment of last resort.
 It is reserved for patients whose symptoms significantly affect their quality of life, in whom all other therapies have failed, and for patients who are willing to accept the potential complications and lifestyle changes.

 - In order to empty the new bladder, the patient will have to insert a catheter through an opening in the abdominal wall every four to six hours.
-This procedure will reliably relieve symptoms of frequency but pelvic pain may persist.
+This procedure will reliably relieve symptoms of frequency, but pelvic pain may persist.